 The Advanced course is aimed at players of a standard equivalent to Grade 8 of the UK examination boards or higher, and aged 16 or over.
 There is no upper age limit, although full residence is only offered up to the age of 25: we are especially keen to support these younger players, who benefit from a strong social experience meeting other people with a shared enthusiasm for the recorder.
 For sixth-form age students, the course is a particularly good opportunity to get a feel for Conservatoire-level teaching; for those already studying at Music College or University it presents new perspectives and an opportunity to explore repertoire and techniques in further depth.
-It is ideal for those preparing for auditions, examinations or diplomas, or those simply wishing to develop performance skills and enhance existing knowledge.
+It is ideal for those of any age preparing for auditions, examinations or diplomas, or those simply wishing to develop performance skills and enhance existing knowledge.

 Monday 10th – Thursday 13th August 2020

-Arrival Monday 5th August from 1pm; classes commence 2pm
+Arrival Monday 10th August from 5pm; classes commence after supper

 Departure Thursday 13th August, 5pm